 BEACH: Waterford Beach Park, Waterford

-This small town is very protective of its pristine beach, as well it should be.
+This small town is very protective of the pristine Waterford Beach Park, as well it should be.
 A new walkway and new bathrooms have been added – thanks to town taxpayers.
 But on an offseason midweek day, I was able to drive to the beach from the O’Neill Theater complex without needing to stop at the gate.
 No one was there.

 I’m sure, during summer weekends, the place is packed, which is why, while Waterford residents must pay $100 for the whole season, out of town folks are required to cough up $125 per day.
 There seems to be a workaround, however.
 Bicycle riders may be able to get a wristband for $10.